 - Roasting: Lightly roast the pine nuts in a dry pan over low heat until golden for added flavor.

 - Eating: Use in salads, pesto, or as a topping for dishes.
+Pine nuts are a luxary free food.

 Rosehips